 Evan Osnos, explaining China

-But I have to say, it is an astonishing feat!
-EO’s implicit goal is to provide the reader with a comprehensive view on modern China, and he actually comes very close to achieving this goal.
+And yet it’s an astonishing feat.
+If Osnos’ goal is to provide the reader with a comprehensive view on modern China, then he comes very close to achieving it.
 He sheds light on many seemingly contradictory aspects of Chinese life, and he is sharp in his observations and balanced in his judgements.

 superlatives and historical comparisons

 The first thing is the superlative: “China has the largest [insert something here] in history!”
 “China is the biggest consumer of [insert something here] in the world!”
 You get the picture.
-Superlatives like these are like viagra for journalists, and they can often be traced back to the one original Chinese superlative: China simply has the biggest population in the world.
+Superlatives like these are like viagra for journalists, and they can often be traced back to the one original Chinese superlative: China has the biggest population in the world.